mr-ema/dotfiles/config/README.md

 # Config
-Here I have all my configurations files like editor preferences, shell custom aliases and scripts and other nice stuff. **Feel free to explore and copy whatever you like.**
+Here I've all my configuration files.
+Like editor preferences, shell custom aliases, scripts and other nice stuff. **Feel free to explore and copy whatever you like.**

 </br>